-by Lydia C. Stefanowicz
+By Lydia C. Stefanowicz\

-In 2012, the respective opinions committees of the American Bar Association Section of Real Property, Trust and Estate Law; the American College of Mortgage Attorneys and the American College of Real Estate Lawyers jointly published The Real Estate Finance Opinion Report of 2012 (the '2012 Report').1 The 2012 Report discusses a variety of opinion topics that are commonly the subject of third-party closing opinion letter requests, as well as appropriate assumptions and limitations, in the context of a 'lead counsel' opinion in real estate finance transactions.
+In 2012, the respective opinions committees of the American Bar Association Section of Real Property, Trust and Estate Law, the American College of Mortgage Attorneys and the American College of Real Estate Lawyers jointly published The Real Estate Finance Opinion Report of 20121 (the "2012 Report").
+The 2012 Report discusses a variety of opinion topics that are commonly the subject of third-party closing opinion letter requests, as well as appropriate assumptions and limitations, in the context of a "lead counsel" opinion in real estate finance transactions.

-The 2012 Report expressly does not address issues uniquely arising from local counsel opinions, which has left a void for counsel seeking guidance in those circumstances.
-This year, after three and one-half years of additional work, the same committees have produced an additional report entitled Local Counsel Opinion Letters in Real Estate Finance Transactions-A Supplement to the Real Estate Finance Opinion Report of 2012 (the 'Local Counsel Supplement').2
+The 2012 Report expressly does not address issues unique to local counsel opinions, which has left a void for counsel seeking guidance in those circumstances.
+This year, after three and a half years of additional work, the same committees have produced an additional report titled "Local Counsel Opinion Letters in Real Estate Finance Transactions-A Supplement to the Real Estate Finance Opinion Report of 2012" (the "Local Counsel Supplement").
+The Local Counsel Supplement will be published officially in the Fall 2016 issue of the ABA Real Property, Trust & Estates Law Journal and will also be posted on the ACMA website after it is published.

 As its name suggests, the Local Counsel Supplement is a supplement to, and must be read in conjunction with, the 2012 Report.
 It includes discussion of the opinions that are the subject of the 2012 Report from the perspective of local counsel, and it addresses certain other opinions that are frequently requested of local counsel in a real estate finance transaction.
-Like the 2012 Report, the Local Counsel Supplement contains a form of illustrative opinion letter, which provides suggested language that may be used in rendering opinions about entity formation, existence, power, authority, and authorization, as well as enforceability and other opinions covering some or all of the transaction documents.
+Like the 2012 Report, the Local Counsel Supplement contains a form of illustrative opinion letter, which provides suggested language that may be used in rendering opinions about entity formation, existence, power, authority, and authorization as well as enforceability and other opinions covering some or all of the transaction documents.
 There is, however, no single form of local counsel opinion that fits all local counsel opinion situations or requests.

-At the beginning of the project, the drafters of the Local Counsel Supplement thought distinguishing between opinions typically given by lead counsel and opinions given by local counsel would be self-evident.3 However, it soon became apparent that no such bright line of distinction exists.
+At the beginning of the project, the drafters of the Local Counsel Supplement thought that distinguishing between opinions typically given by lead counsel vs. local counsel would be self-evident.
+However, it soon became apparent that no such bright line of distinction exists.
 Opinions of local counsel vary across the board.
-They can range from opinions given by a local counsel who is retained in the very late stage of a transaction with respect to a client with whom the local counsel has never had any prior dealings, to opinions rendered by a local counsel who has regularly represented the client for years.
-The local counsel opinion may be limited to one or a few very specific issues or it may cover most of the key opinions requested in a transaction.

-As noted in the Local Counsel Supplement:
+They can range from opinions given by a local counsel who is retained in the very late stages of a transaction with respect to a client with whom the local counsel has never had any prior dealings, to opinions rendered by a local counsel who has for years represented the client.
+The local counsel opinion may be limited to one or a few very specific issues or it may cover most of the key opinions requested in the transaction.
+As noted in the Local Counsel Supplement,